nikhil21268/wisdomflow.me/README.md

    ```

 2. Create a PostgreSQL database (for example with `createdb wisdomflow`) and
+   enable the `pgvector` extension by running `CREATE EXTENSION IF NOT EXISTS
-   set the connection string in the `DATABASE_URL` environment variable.
-SQLite
+   vector;`.
+Set the connection string in the `DATABASE_URL` environment
-   cannot be used because UUID and vector columns are unsupported.
-Run the
+   variable.
+SQLite cannot be used because UUID and vector columns are
-   migrations to initialize the schema:
+   unsupported.
+Run the migrations to initialize the schema:

    ```bash
    make migrate